Blair Westlake: MCA Inc. and Universal Studios

 Westlake began his career as an attorney in the law department at MCA Inc./Universal Studios in 1982, and rose to become Chairman of Universal Television & Networks Group after holding various roles including Executive Vice President of the Universal Studios Home Entertainment Group and President of Universal Pay Television.
 Among his accomplishments at Universal, Westlake successfully pivoted the traditional domestic syndication model into a global distribution network responsible for the command of the content marketplace the company still enjoys today.
-Westlake is also responsible for pioneering and spearheading joint ventures with HBO Asia, CineCanal in Latin America and Telecine in Brazil, and more than a dozen international channels, along with long-term, multibillion-dollar channel carriage and content licensing agreements with KirchGruppe, Canal Plus, Stream in Italy and Sogecable in Spain.
+Westlake is also responsible for pioneering and spearheading joint ventures with HBO Asia, CineCanal in Latin America and Telecine in Brazil, and more than a dozen international channels, along with long-term, multibillion-dollar channel carriage and content licensing agreements with Kirch Group, Canal Plus, Stream in Italy and Sogecable in Spain.
 At the time, Sogecable was at the unexplored frontier of the distribution and licensing universe.
 Westlake also oversaw the global licensing of Universal's post-home video library of more than 5,000 motion pictures and more than 40,000 television episodes, negotiating groundbreaking agreements with the former Tele-Communications Inc. and Encore Media for all of Universal's new release motion pictures.
 This led to the launch of the Starz premium movie channel, and later to the first-ever "split-slate" pay TV output deal with HBO and Starz.